 In a nutshell

-- Study the contemporary issues across a broad range of topics including food security, renewable energy, urban agriculture, water security and waste management
+- Study topical sustainability issues, including food security, renewable energy, urban agriculture, water security and waste management

-- Develop your understanding of best practice and radical approaches in urban environments
+- Explore best practice and radical approaches in delivering sustainability projects and practices in urban environments

-- Learn the use of Geographical Information systems (GIS) and its use in visualisation and planning
+- Enhance your skillset as you learn to use Geographical Information systems (GIS) for visualisation and planning

-- Learn theoretical and practical knowledge of pollution and remediation
+- Develop your theoretical and practical knowledge of global issues such as pollution and remediation

 This is for you if...

-You are concerned about human welfare and protecting the environment
+You are passionate about environmental issues and want to help improve human welfare and protect the environment

-You want to develop the skills so you can be part of the solution to deliver a more sustainable society
+You want to develop your knowledge and skills for a future career where you can help to create solutions for a more sustainable society

 All about the course

-The Sustainability programme is available in flexible study formats, including full and part-time pathways.
-It comprises eight 15 credit taught modules, followed by a 60 credit research project.
+The course comprises eight 15 credit taught modules, followed by a 60 credit research project.

 This module explores the complex field of resource security, from energy to food and beyond.
 With rising populations and cities expanding, resource management is more vital than ever.
 You will explore resource security through an interdiscplinary lens, touching on fields including planning, environmental, soil science and beyond, in an attempt to understand the complex nature of the topic.